xinminsu/manyverse_ipfs/README.md

 # manyverse_ipfs

-nft create: NFT is generated from any format of pictures, audio, video, any form files
+rich multimedia files save to ipfs: files generated from any format of pictures, audio, video, any form files
-nft update： and updated to the existing nft
+rich multimedia files update： and updated to the existing nft

 markdown:
 https://github.com/pandao/editor.md